 The best 4K TV deals for most people

-The Hisense U8H is another great value for a moderately priced Mini LED.
+The Hisense U8H is a great value for a moderately priced Mini LED.
 The 4K TV can render some impressive peak levels of brightness and offers up to 120Hz for your gaming needs; it also supports HDMI 2.1 on two of its four ports.
 Plus, it supports Google TV.
-All of this originally started at $1,099.99, but the 55-inch model can now be had for $649.99 ($450 off the MSRP and $50 less than its usual deal price) at Amazon and Best Buy.
-Also, the 65-inch Hisense U8H is selling for around $928 at Amazon, Walmart, and Best Buy.
+All of this originally started at $1,099.99, but the 65-inch Hisense U8H is selling for $897.99 (around $50 off) at Amazon.